nloyfer/meth_atlas/README.md

 # Methylation Atlas Deconvolution

-This is a standalone program for deconvolution of array methylome.
+This is a standalone program for [deconvolution of array methylome](https://www.nature.com/articles/s41467-018-07466-6)[^1].
 It uses an input **reference atlas** file to deconvolve a given **sample**, or multiple samples.
 Outputs a csv file, and plots a stacked bars figure.